Keeping your details up to date

 Yes, all customers have to answer these questions.
 It is our duty as a credit institution and as a responsible social actor to ask these questions to all our customers.
 All banks and other financial institutions in the EU are, according to regulations on measures against money laundering, obliged to have good knowledge of their customers.

 You have already asked me similar questions/asked for similar documents recently, why are you asking these questions/requesting these documents again?

-We need to ask you these questions regularly, as the authorities require all Swedish banks and other financial institutes to update their customer information.
+We need to ask you these questions regularly, as the authorities require banks and other financial institutes to update their customer information.
 Our main purpose is to safeguard your financial interests and protect you from criminal activity such as identity theft, fraud and so-called phishing (information fishing).
-At the same time, according to the Act on measures against money laundering, we are obliged to have good knowledge of our customers.
+At the same time, according to regulations on measures against money laundering, we are obliged to have good knowledge of our customers.
 We ask these questions to all our customers, both new and existing, no matter how long they have been customers with us.
 If you have recently responded to similar questions, we apologise, but we are required to gather your answers.
 If you know all the answers, it should not take more than a few minutes.

 Do all financial institutions ask these questions?